EDUCBA

 • Blender stores multiple scenes into a single file.
 This file is called a Blend File.

 • The “.
-Blend” Files are platform-independent and are compatible with different versions of Blender.
+Blend” Files are platform-independent and compatible with different Blender versions.

 • Blender also assists many 3D file formats for the importing and exporting process.
 These formats are 3DS, FBX, DXF, SVG, VRML, STL, and X3D.
 These file formats are common formats of various 3D programs.